Bricktech2000/Notes/notes/control-over-convenience.md

 # Control over Convenience

-as a general rule, I seem to prefer control over convenience.
+as a general rule, I seem to prefer control over convenience. it is often very frustrating to me when only the _convenience_ option is available, but it is inconvenient at worst when only the _control_ option is available.

 ### examples

 - FPV drones over DJI drones
-- laptop and phone sleep timeout set to _never_
+- device sleep timeouts set to _never_ over automatic sleep
 - Android’s flexibility over iOS’ simplicity
+- Nutrition facts table over Mexico's warning labels

-### counterexamples
+### counterexamples &mdash; with rationale

-- point-and-shoot cameras are more convenient than professional cameras
+- point-and-shoot cameras are more convenient than professional cameras &mdash; however, good point-and-shoot cameras offer professional features
-- paddle shifter transmissions are more convenient than manual transmissions
+- paddle shifter transmissions are more convenient than manual transmissions &mdash; however, paddle shifter transmissions don't sacrifice control